Last Updated on 06/03/2022

 - Cat toy 😉

-As a cordage, it works just like paracord but with more rigidity thanks to the copper wire.
+As cordage, it works just like paracord but with more rigidity thanks to the copper wire.
 It does bunch up a bit and is not as easy to braid or tie complex knots with as regular paracord, but is still 100% functional.
 The velcro strap is a nice touch and helps to keep your SurvivorCord compact and ready to go.
 As a shoelace, I did find that it didn’t want to stay as tight as I would have liked but a simple double bow solves that problem.

 So it would be nice to think that you could just grab hold of the wire, fishing line, and waxed jute strands to pull them out without opening up the outer mantle of the Survivor Cord.
 Unfortunately this is is easier said than done.
 While it is not too hard to get the fishing line and copper wire out of short lengths of SurvivorCord, any longer lengths will have to be gutted to release the inner strands without damaging them.

 This TITAN SurvivorCord Review was fairly easy to conduct as it is basically improving on an existing product that already has a lot of uses.
-As a general purpose cordage, it does what is says on the tin and gives you over 550 lbs. of pressure without hesitation.
+As general purpose cordage, it does what is said on the tin and gives you over 550 lbs. of pressure without hesitation.
 As a survival cord, it does far more than your average length of rope.
 Even just a short of SurvivorCord will massively increase your chances of survival in the wild and for that, we take our hats off.
 If you already have a short length of paracord on your knife or ax, for example, the Titan SurvivorCord is such a great piece of kit that we score it 9.5/10

 TITAN SurvivorCord Review - Military 550 Paracord, 25 lb.
 Fishing Line, Waxed Jute Waterproof Tinder, Conductive Copper Wire 4-in-1 Survival Cord.